 Trainers also may run short courses in specialised skills like estimating, or business management.

 Senior trainers often are involved in curriculum development, the development of training packages, industry consultation, conducting research, the preparing of reports, and the updating of learning materials.
-They may complete the Diploma of Vocational Education and Training to help them learn how to operate in an RTO.

 Trainers often support events like Try-aTrade days, to encourage young people to get into the industry, and they might mentor their apprentices to compete in WorldSkills events, which test apprentice's practical skills to a high level.